-Although not well-known outside Jerusalem, Chana Shpitzer was an important figure in the history of Israeli education and a pioneer in the field of Jewish education for girls.
+Although not well-known outside Jerusalem, Chana Shpitzer was an interesting figure in the history of Israeli education and a pioneer in the field of Jewish education for girls.

-On her mother, Chaya Michal’s (d.
-1917) side, she was a fifth generation descendant of one of the oldest and most significant Ashkenazi families in Jerusalem—the Rivlins, disciples of the Vilna Gaon (Elijah ben Solomon Zalman, 1720–1797).
+On the side of her mother, Chaya Michal (d.
+1917), Shpitzer was a fifth-generation descendant of one of the oldest and most significant Ashkenazi families in Jerusalem—the Rivlins, disciples of the Vilna Gaon (Elijah ben Solomon Zalman, 1720–1797).
 The family of her father, Rabbi Zevi Asher Kahana-Schapira (1873– 1938), came from Cracow in Poland.
 Her maternal grandfather and brothers were active in establishing important charitable and educational institutions in Jerusalem.
 The family was related by marriage to Abraham Isaac Kook, the Ashkenazi Chief Rabbi of Palestine.

 Shpitzer’s father was an “enlightened rabbi,” hiring private tutors who taught his daughter together with his sons.
 From early on, Chana developed a reputation among her friends as a serious student and a leader.
 Around 1900 she married Chayim Shpitzer, the son of Shmuel Zangwill Shpitzer, a benefactor of many charitable causes in the religious community.
 The couple had seven children: Avraham (d.
 1953), Shelomo, Yonah, Ya’akov (d.
 1977) and Shoshanah (1917-2010); two died in childhood.